Grand Bahama Celebration To Herald University of The Bahamas Charter

 On Tuesday 25th and Wednesday 26th residents in Grand Bahama are encouraged to wear blue in support of University of The Bahamas which is also partnering with Frankie’s Ice Cream to celebrate UB’s charter.

-On Thursday 27th, the celebration at the Northern Bahamas Campus will encompass a formal charter ceremony beginning at 10:00 a.m. followed by the unveiling of two plaques, one recognising the charter of University of The Bahamas and another commemorating the Grand Bahama Port Authority’s gift of the land on which the campus is constructed.
+On Thursday 27th, the celebration at the University of The Bahamas-North will encompass a formal charter ceremony beginning at 10:00 a.m. followed by the unveiling of two plaques, one recognising the charter of University of The Bahamas and another commemorating the Grand Bahama Port Authority’s gift of the land on which the campus is constructed.
 Alumni, friends and supporters of the institution as well as members of the public who support higher education are invited to attend.
 On Thursday evening, UB alumni are invited to attend a Mix and Mingle event at Monkey Joe’s to reconnect with their alma mater.